filetto1991/log_analyzer_python_pandas/README.md

 # Web Log Analyzer and Anomaly Detector

-This project is a Jupyter notebook that analyzes web server access log files (in Apache Common Log Format) to extract valuable information and detect potential anomalies, such as brute force attempts and vulnerability scans.
+This project is a Jupyter notebook that analyzes web server access logs (in Apache Common Log Format) to extract valuable information and detect potential anomalies, such as brute-force attacks and vulnerability scans.

-Description
+## Description

 The notebook performs the following tasks:

-    Log Reading and Parsing: Reads a log file line by line using a regular expression and converts it into a Pandas DataFrame for easier analysis.
+1. **Log Reading and Parsing:** Reads a log file line by line using a regular expression and converts it into a Pandas DataFrame for easy analysis.
-    Data Cleaning and Conversion: Cleans the data and converts relevant columns to the correct data types (dates, integers, etc.).
+2. **Data Cleaning and Conversion:** Cleans the data and converts relevant columns to the correct data types (dates, integers, etc.).
-    Exploratory Analysis: Conducts an exploratory analysis of the data to obtain general insights, including:
+3. **Exploratory Analysis:** Performs an exploratory analysis of the data to obtain general information, including:
-        Most frequent IPs.
+    *   Most frequent IPs.
-        HTTP status codes.
+    *   HTTP status codes.
-        Most visited URLs.
+    *   Most visited URLs.
-        Traffic over time (requests per hour).
+    *   Traffic over time (requests per hour).
-        Most common User-Agents.
+    *   Most common User-Agents.
-        Most common Referrers.
+    *   Most common Referers.
-    Anomaly Detection: Implements algorithms to detect:
+4. **Anomaly Detection:** Implements algorithms to detect:
-        Traffic Spikes: Based on the mean plus a multiple of the standard deviation of             requests per hour.
+    *   **Traffic Spikes:** Based on the mean plus a multiple of the standard deviation of the number of requests per hour.
-        Brute Force Attempts: Based on the number of failed access attempts (HTTP 4xx and          5xx status codes) from a single IP within a specific time window.
+    *   **Brute-Force Attacks:** Based on the number of failed login attempts (HTTP status codes 4xx and 5xx) from the same IP within a given time window.
-        Vulnerability Scans: Based on detecting suspicious patterns in requested URLs and          a high proportion of 404 status codes.
+    *   **Vulnerability Scans:** Based on the detection of suspicious patterns in the requested URLs and a high proportion of 404 status codes.
-    Investigation of Suspicious IPs: Provides functions to retrieve additional information     about detected suspicious IPs, including:
+5. **Suspicious IP Investigation:** Provides functions to obtain additional information about IPs detected as suspicious, including:
-        WHOIS Information: Uses the system whois command.
+    *   **WHOIS Information:** Uses the system's `whois` command.